Randy Hunt (politician)

-Randy Hunt is an American politician and accountant who served as a member of the Massachusetts House of Representatives from 2011 to 2021, representing the 5th Barnstable district.
+Randy Hunt (born August 25, 1957) is an American politician and accountant who served as a member of the Massachusetts House of Representatives from 2011 to 2021, representing the 5th Barnstable district.
 He had previously served as a member of the Sandwich Board of Selectmen from 2003 to 2010.

 Early life and education

 Hunt was born in El Paso, Texas.
 He earned a Bachelor of Science degree in accounting from the University of Texas at El Paso.